AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/betas/frame-io-wf-integration-alpha/frame-io-wf-integration-alpha-overview.md

 Mention it during our regular demo/feedback calls

-Share it on our alpha program slack channel
+Share it on our beta program slack channel

 Or send it via e-mail to ossmann@adobe.com